-When the Lithium community to index is private, you must fill out the following parameters.
+In the Authentication section, when the Lithium community to index is private, you must fill out the following parameters.

 Some Lithium communities have public items as well as private items, and private items are only accessible to users allowed to view this content.
 If you have such a community, you must enter the credentials of an account that is allowed to access all private content.
 If you do not do so, private items are not indexed (see Lithium Permissions and Limiting Source Content Permissions To Specific Users).

 When your Lithium community is secured using a basic authentication, you must modify the source JSON configuration (once the source is saved) to add hidden parameter (see Edit a Source JSON Configuration and Lithium Source JSON Modification).

 The username of a native Lithium account, such as an administrator account, that has access to the Lithium community content that you want to index.
 Moreover, this user must have permission to make REST API read calls event on a public community.
 When you have the administrator rights, this setting is available in your Lithium Community Admin section, under Users tab > Permissions navigation bar section > Defaults tab > Make REST API calls with read access.

 If the source credentials do not have the required permissions, you will get the

 In the Content to Include section, consider turning off one or more of the following settings when you want to prevent specific Lithium content from being included in the index: